EeshahLatif/CodeAlpha_Task2_PhishingAwareness/README.md

 # CodeAlpha_Task2_PhishingAwareness
-"Phishing Awareness Training project for CodeAlpha Cyber Security Internship.”
+"Phishing Awareness Training project for CodeAlpha Cyber Security Internship.
-# CodeAlpha Task 2 - Phishing Awareness Training

 ## 📌 Overview
 This is my second project for the **CodeAlpha Cyber Security Internship**.
 It is a **Phishing Awareness Training Module** designed to spread awareness about phishing attacks, detection methods, and best practices to stay safe online.